alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 </form>
 </div>

+Again clicking on "run" will show you how waves propagate, first through the top slit and then through the two slits.
 This simulation is also available to play with [here](https://pinchito.es/physics-simulation/double-slit/wave).

 It is interesting to note that now there are some places in the wall where we get no waves at all.
 Correspondingly, the graph shows no energy accumulating there.